colbychapman3/Nick_the_Great/memory-bank/techContext.md

    - Regular status updates and performance reviews
    - Explicit task assignments and responsibilities

-5. **Asset Management**
+5. **Development Workflow**
-   - Reusable content and template library
+   - Version control through Git
-   - Standardized file naming and organization
+   - Feature branches for development
-   - Version control for key assets
+   - Pull requests for code reviews
-   - Cross-platform asset adaptation
+   - Continuous deployment through GitHub integration

 This technology context document outlines the technical foundation for the Nick the Great project and should inform all implementation decisions related to tools, platforms, and technical approaches.